 For sheer quality Jane Packer has to be a top pick.
 The lady herself is famous for arranging the flowers at Charles and Diana's wedding and her client list is brimming with A-listers and VIPs.
 Starting out in a small flower shop in the West End in the 1980s, she transformed the world of floristry, using wild, colourful flowers and unusual textures and shapes to create fresh, artistic arrangements.
 Her designs still have just the right amount of edge; they're adventurous enough to be stylish and glamorous but not too arty so that the flowers keep that natural, just-picked look.
 From bold, striking styles to clusters of soft pinks, the range caters for all tastes and, for such an exclusive establishment, prices are surprisingly affordable with some gorgeous bouquets starting at £55.
 They'll have some fabulous and fashionable ideas for Mother's Day and they're guaranteed to provide a bunch that's impressive enough for any mum.

 19th September 2014

 Mother's Day in London

-From cheap budget hotels to luxury 5 star suites see our special offers for hotels, including Thistle Hyde Park Hotel London from 52% off.
+From cheap budget places to stay to luxury 5 star suites see our deals for hotels, including DoubleTree by Hilton Hotel London - Chelsea from 71% off.